rezonanc/symfony-hello-app/README.md

 - [x] Try to use [Symfony flex](https://symfony.com/doc/current/setup/flex.html) for bundle updates
 - [x] New bundle must override default route with custom new content
 - [x] New project functional test must verify bundle integration

+### 3rd week

+- [ ] Integrate doctrine
+- [ ] Add an entity to use with doctrine
+- [ ] Provide data fixture for tests
+- [ ] Adjust controllers to be able to apply CRUD operations for created entity